Yin-Y-M/cse15l-lab-reports/lab_report_5.md

 source used: https://www.geeksforgeeks.org/grep-command-in-unixlinux/

 ## -l
-- Display only the file names which matches the given pattern using
+- Print just the name of the files where a pattern is found instead of actually matched lines

 ### -l Ex1